Denis535/DotNet.Extensions/Option.Pro/README.md

 # Overview
-The Option is a container that may have some value (null is also valid value) or may have nothing.
+The Option.Pro package provides you with a container that may have some value (null is also valid value) or may have nothing.

 # Reference
 ```